Rollin Menayese

-Having begun his career with Non-League side Weston-super-Mare, he has gone on to feature professionally for Bristol Rovers, Swindon Town, Mansfield Town and Grimsby Town.
+Having begun his career with Non-League side Weston-super-Mare, he has gone on to feature professionally for Bristol Rovers, Swindon Town, Mansfield Town, Grimsby Town, Hartlepool United and Walsall.

 Early life

 Menayese was born in the Democratic Republic of the Congo, and attended St Joseph's Roman Catholic High School in Newport.
+As a schoolboy, he played rugby league and helped his school to win a national final, scoring five tries and kicking five goals (totalling 30 points) in the match at the Twickenham Stoop.

 Career

 Weston-super-Mare

 Menayese began his career in the youth academy at Cardiff City along with his twin brother Elvis.
 Following his release by Cardiff, he signed for Weston-super-Mare in December 2016.
 He made 23 appearances for the Seagulls in the second half of the 2016–17 season.

 Bristol Rovers

 On the 1 June 2017, Menayese joined Bristol Rovers, initially joining up with the u23 squad.
 He made his first professional appearance for Rovers in the EFL Trophy, coming off the bench to replace an injured Jonathan Burn in a 5–1 victory over Wycombe Wanderers.
 On 7 October 2017, with both Tom Lockyer and Ryan Sweeney on international duty Menayese made his first league start in a 6–0 away victory over Northampton town.
 He made his second appearance for the club when Lockyer and Sweeney were again on International Duty in a late 1–0 away defeat to Scunthorpe United and then came off the bench to replace Chris Lines in the 68th minute of a 3–1 away victory at Doncaster Rovers on 27 January 2018, 4 days before he joined Swindon on loan.